GiacomoPope/giacomopope.github.io/Chujowy/readme.md

-# Chujowyc CTF
+# Chujowy CTF

 I loved this CTF, there were some great crypto challenges, that all felt well made and interesting.
 For now, I'm going to write up the most interesting: **Real ECC**, but might come back to this and add in how I solved the three RSA challenges.
-Thanks to Chujowyc for hosting this CTF.
+Thanks to Chujowy for hosting this CTF.

 ## Contents